 Planting native flowers are one of the easiest and most important steps to diversifying your garden and attracting nectar-feeding birds and insects.
 Not only do these creatures feed on the nectar, but by moving from plant to plant they also spread pollen and pollinate other flowers.
 This is great for the health of your plants and allows them to reproduce.
 If you can ensure that you have flowering natives in your garden throughout the year in different flowering seasons, you’ll be well on your way to a thriving ecosystem.

 Butterflies and moths are also great things to have in the garden.
 And unless caterpillars are doing serious damage to your plants, avoid getting rid of them!
 They will eventually blossom into the moths and butterflies that will help pollinate your garden.
 Daisies (everlasting and brachyscome) are beneficial because of their nectar and the flowers themselves provide a great spot to land.
 Other attractive plants include grevilleas, pimeleas, lomandras and flax lilies.

-If you choose native plants, not only are you ensuring a great food source for animals, but also significantly increasing the likelihood of a thriving garden.
+If you choose native plants, not only are you ensuring a great food source for animals, but also significantly increases the likelihood of a thriving garden.
 Such species are ‘built’ to withstand the extremes of Australian weather.
 Ask your local nursery which plants prosper in your area, to give yourself the best chance of success.

 Avoid using pesticides, as chemicals will significantly affect the appeal of your garden to helpful birds and insects.
 Check out “Starting Your Own Organic Veggie Patch” for advice on setting up an organic garden that uses techniques including mulching, compositing and crop rotation to keep plants happy, healthy and pest-free without the use of unnatural products.